E. L. Senanayake: Political career

 He was elected to the Kandy Municipal Council in 1943.
 In 1946 he was elected as the Deputy Mayor of Kandy and was elected Mayor of Kandy in 1950 as the country’s youngest mayor.
-During his tenor the new Kandy Central Market was constructed, the Kandy water supply scheme at Getambe, the D.S.
+During his tenure the new Kandy Central Market was constructed, the Kandy water supply scheme at Getambe, the D.S.
 Senanayake Public Library, the E.L.
 Senanayake Children's Library, the Auditorium and the E. L. Senanayake Children's Park at Ampitiya.

 He was elected to parliament from the 1953 general election from the United National Party.
 He lost his seat in the 1956 general election, but was re-elected in the March 1960 general election and retained his seat in the next consecutive elections and remained member of parliament till 1988.
 He served as Health Minister and Minister of Agriculture and Lands, before being elected Speaker of the Parliament.
 Following his retirement politics he was appointed Governor of the North Central Province and thereafter Governor of Sabaragamuwa.
 He was awarded the title of Deshamanya by the President of Sri Lanka.